 Tackling each problem with an optimistic attitude takes practice.
-When learning the piano of course you’ll come up against challenges.
+When learning the piano, of course you’ll come up against challenges.
 If you get to a point where you feel stuck, try this:

 - First, remember the obstacle is temporary.
 You’ve come across setbacks in the past, and with time you overcame them.
 Think of how much you’ve learned since you began.
-Whatever you’re having a hard time with now, you can learn it!
+Whatever you’re having a hard time with now, you can learn to overcome it!

 - Second, think of the problem very specifically.
 Are you having a hard time getting the rhythm in one section of a piece?
 Don’t tell yourself you’re really bad at rhythm in general.
 Tell yourself that you’re having a hard time with this rhythm in this one section.

 - Third, believe that whatever you’re having a hard time with, it will get easier with practice.